jbmorley/configure-raspberry-pi/README.md

 # configure-raspberry-pi

-Script to automatically configure a Raspberry Pi boot volume
+Interactive script for configuring a Raspberry Pi boot partition

 ![Screen recording of configure-raspberry-pi in action](preview.gif)